i7modes/i7modes/README.md

-- 👋 Hi, I’m @i7modes
+Hi there 👋
-- 🌱 I’m currently learning Computer Engineering
+I am Mohammad Bazzar.
+I am currently studying Computer Engineering in Berzeit University.
+I am always looking for new and exciting ventures.
+So feel free to get in touch.

 - 📫 reach me MohammadBazns@gmail.com